Pharmacy Early Assurance Program

 Recommended Minimum Qualifications

-- Declared major on application: Pharmaceutical Sciences.
+- Declared major on application: pharmaceutical sciences

-Advantages of Direct Entry
+Advantages of Early Assurance

 - You can focus on learning, not competing for a place in pharmacy school.
-We screen students in the admission process, not as a part of the academic experience.
-Consequently, your professors will focus on helping you learn and realize your full potential, not on weeding you out.
+We screen students during the admission process, not as a part of the academic experience.
+Therefore, your professors will focus on helping you learn and realize your full potential, not on weeding you out.

 - "C" grade or higher in all courses

-- Completion of all prepharmacy curriculum
+- Completion of all pre-pharmacy curriculum